reTHINK-project/scenario-service-implementation/docs/startup-guide/index.md

 # Getting Started

+**Note:** Quobis will keep this guide updated and we will try to keep as much stable as possible.
+However it is a work on progress so we recommend to check it periodically and in the event you find any error when deploying the environment.

 ## Scenarios

 ### Using rethink hosted on Quobis

 This is the most straightforward way to start.
+This server is public and can be used by the rest of partners .
 You only need to link rethink.js from Quobis server:

     <script src="https://rethink-app.quobis.com/.well-known/runtime/rethink.js"
     ></script>